Teichlab/starters/README.md

     * Krzysztof Polanski (kp9)
     * Simon Koplev (sk29)
     * Shuang Li (sl37)
 * Make a GitHub account if you don't have one.
 Please ensure that you fill in your full name in the account details for ease of identification.
-Write your admin person on Slack with a quick introduction and your GitHub user name.
-This will result in some emails going out with you on CC.
+Write your admin person on Slack with the following:
+    * A quick introduction
+    * Your GitHub user name
+    * Whether your Sanger computer is Mac or Windows
+    * Your Sanger computer's machine number (written on the red sticker on the lid)
-    * The admin-side instructions are [here](https://github.com/Teichlab/starters-admin) in case they're needed
+        * *The admin-side instructions are [here](https://github.com/Teichlab/starters-admin) in case they're needed*
-* Once the emails resolve, follow the [quick start guide](https://github.com/Teichlab/scripts/tree/main/data_processing/quickstart) to get set up computationally.
+* This will result in some emails going out with you on CC.
+Once the emails resolve, follow the [quick start guide](https://github.com/Teichlab/scripts/tree/main/data_processing/quickstart) to get set up computationally.
 If anything goes wrong, contact your admin person for assistance.

 **Useful resources:**
 * Get access to [VPN](https://www.sanger.ac.uk/covid/) with your Sanger credentials for comfortable off-site working.